manumerous/galliker.tech/_projects/ftero.md

 Airborne Wind Energy (AWE) represents one family of such innovative approaches.

-During the last year of my bachelor studies at ETH Zurich I joined the student project ftero where we developed, designed and pro- totyped a small scale AWE system and and investigated various research questions related to flight controls and adaptive lightweight composite structures.
+During the last year of my bachelor studies at ETH Zurich I joined the student project ftero where we developed, designed and pro- totyped a small scale AWE system and investigated various research questions related to flight controls and adaptive lightweight composite structures.

 ## Airborne Wind Energy

-AWE systems harnesses the power of wind through a wing or kite, connected to the ground via a tether, to generate electricity.
-Hereby, the power can either be generated onboard, where the energy is harvested by an onboard turbine and generator and conducted to the ground through the tether, or on-ground, where the resulting aerodynamical forces are transferred through the tether to a generatior on the ground.
+AWE systems harness the power of wind through a wing or kite, connected to the ground via a tether, to generate electricity.
+Hereby, the power can either be generated onboard, where the energy is harvested by an onboard turbine and generator and conducted to the ground through the tether, or on-ground, where the resulting aerodynamic forces are transferred through the tether to a generator on the ground.

 <p align = "center"><img src = "/assets/img/projects/ftero/power_generation_graphic.png"></p><p align = "center">
 <em>Fig.1 - Onboard power generation (left).
 Traction and retraction phase of on-ground power generation (right).</em>